SMIIT-Projects/Flight-Price-Prediction/README.md

 ## Demo:

-I have deployed this Model on AWS EC2 Instance
+we have deployed this Model on AWS EC2 Instance
 Link: http://ec2-18-209-178-105.compute-1.amazonaws.com:8080/

 ### A Glimpse of the web app: